-Pensions received from individual private plans (other than those covered under ESSPROS) (PY080G)/(PY080N) are treated as a component of property income, and should be included in the total household gross income (HY010) and in the total disposable household income (HY020)1.
+Pensions received from individual private plans (other than those covered under ESSPROS) (PY080G)/(PY080N) are treated as a component of property income, and should be included in the total household gross income (HY010) and in the total disposable household income $(HY020)^1$ .
 Inclusion of PY080 in HY020, HY022 and HY023 should be implemented by countries from the 2011 operation onwards.

-1 This follows a recommendation from the TF on methodological issues.
+&lt;sup>1 This follows a recommendation from the TF on methodological issues.
 The Indicator Sub Group (ISG) agreed in 2010 to include PY080 in the income definition and consequently in the computation of OMC indicators.

-PY050G/PY050N: Cash benefits or losses from self-employment
+PY050G/PY050N: Cash profits or losses from self-employment

 Domain/Area Income/Gross personal income, total and components at personal level

 Transmission type Regular

 Reference period Income reference period

 Unit All current household members aged 16 and over

 Mode of collection Personal interview (proxy as an exception for persons temporarily

 away or in incapacity) or registers

-Values 1 - 999999.99 Benefits
+Values 1 - 99999999.99 Benefits

--999999.991 Losses
+-99999999.991 Losses

 0 No income

 Flags See chapter 'INCOME FLAGS'